saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/README.md

 The theme is composed in an scss stylesheet:

 ```
-// master-stylesheet.scss
+// @use imports the Angular Material theme functions and mixins
+// @use declarations need to be made before any @import or @include statements
-@use '@angular/material' as mat; // import sass functions with @use before anything else
+@use '@angular/material' as mat;

-// import palettes
+// Import the custom palettes
-@import 'mdoa-grey-palette.scss';
+@import './palettes/mdoa-green-palette.scss';
-@import 'mdoa-green-palette.scss';
+@import './palettes/mdoa-grey-palette.scss';
-@import 'mdoa-red-palette.scss';
+@import './palettes/mdoa-red-palette.scss';

-// @include imports mixins.
-Mixins are reusable blocks of stylings that can take arguments.
-// Core includes mixins used across all Angular Material components
-// and should be applied only once for a project.
-@include mat.core();

-// define palettes as sass variables with $
+// Define the palettes
-// define-palette is a sass function using a palette
-// and optionally hues for default, lighter, darker, and text colors
 $mdoa-primary: mat.define-palette($md-mdoagrey);
 $mdoa-accent: mat.define-palette($md-mdoagreen, 500, 200, 900);
 $mdoa-warn: mat.define-palette($md-mdoared);

-// define the theme
+// Define the theme
-// It's also possible to define a dark theme (mat.define-dark-theme)
 $mdoa-theme: mat.define-light-theme(
   (
     color: (